hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 In this architecture we use a couple of different Google Cloud services to create a secure and scalable environment.

-We deploy our (VM) virtual machine with Google Compute Engine, while the services Virtual Private Cloud (VPC), Identity Aware Proxy (IAP), Cloud NAT, and Cloud Router work to enhance security, networking, and accessibility.
+We deploy our virtual machine (VM) with Google Compute Engine, while the services Virtual Private Cloud (VPC), Identity Aware Proxy (IAP), Cloud NAT, and Cloud Router are used to enhance security, networking, and accessibility.

 ### Compute Engine

 Google Compute Engine is a Infrastructure as a Service (IaaS).
-It enables users to deploy and manage virtual machine (VM) instances in the cloud.
+It enables users to deploy and manage VM instances in the cloud.
 Compute Engine provides a scalable and flexible environment for running a wide range of applications.

+We deploy one VM with the following additional settings:

-Our Compute Engine VM instance resides within a Virtual Private Cloud (VPC).
+- Our VM instance resides within a Virtual Private Cloud (VPC).
 Which enables us to create an isolated network environment that we access by the help of Cloud Router.

-We have also divided the VPC into a subnet, with its own IP range and routing configuration.
+- We´ve also divided the VPC into a subnet, with its own IP range and routing configuration.
 This will help us in the future if we decide to add another VM instance to our VPC.

-The VM instance have shielded futures enabled that incorporates advanced security features to enhance the protection and integrity of workloads and the firewall is configured to only let trough users coming from IAP.
+- The VM instance have shielded futures enabled that incorporates advanced security features to enhance the protection and integrity of workloads and the firewall is configured to only let trough users coming from IAP.

 ### Identity Aware Proxy